LastLeaf/fw.mpa/README.md

 * `page.routeId` (Read-Only) Get the route name.
 Notice that this name is normalized by framework.
 It may be useful for debugging.
 * `page.on(event, func)` Bind a function to an event.
 The available events are listed below.
 * Event `childLoadStart` The child page is about to be loaded.
 Always triggered before child's `load`.
 * Event `render` The child is rendered.
-Trigged when server rendering is used in the child (before its `load`).
+Trigged when server rendering is needed by descendants (before its `load`).
 The binded function receives an argument representing the rendering result.
 * Event `load` The page is loaded.
 * Event `childLoadEnd` The child page is loaded.
 Always triggered after child's `load`.
 * Event `childLoadStop` The child page loading is aborted.